 - moving damage claims

 Richard Saunders is one of only a few appraisers whose appraisal certification specialty is antique wicker furniture.
 Certified appraisals are given only after a physical inspection or through a series of good-quality photos sent to him via email or postal mail.

 Contact Richard today for an appointment so you will be knowledgeable about your wicker furniture.

-This is a 245-page, large-format paperback book which includes an 8-page color photo section, hundreds of black and white photos and lots of fascinating information on antique wicker furniture.
-A perfect addition to anyone’s personal or seatweaving business reference library.
+This is a 245-page, large-format paperback book that includes an 8-page color photo section, hundreds of black and white photos and lots of fascinating information on antique wicker furniture.
+It’s a perfect addition to anyone’s personal or seatweaving business reference library.